uio-library/bibrex/README.md

 ### Alma integration

 To setup Alma integration, you need to create (1) an API key in Alma Developers Network and (2) a webhook integration in Alma.
+The API key is used to search for users and optionally to check out items in Alma.
+The webhook integration is used to receive updates about users from Alma, so data in Bibrex always reflect the latest changes in Alma.

 #### API key